vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/nft-platform/source/artemis/README.md

 # Export the VMBC_URL to the URL of deployed instance of VMware Blockchain
 export VMBC_URL=http://127.0.0.1:8545

-# Run the DApp
+# Run the dApp
 npm run start
 ```

-The DApp website will be available on `http://localhost:4200`
+The dApp website will be available on `http://localhost:4200`

 ### Helm Based
 #### Deployment